Why does Texas have the highest maternal death rate in the developed world?

 "California has done an excellent job," Hollier, the chair of the Texas task force, said.
 "Our collaborative is new, but we are looking forward to being able to implement these same kinds of programs that have proven effectiveness to reduce maternal mortality."

 For Zavala, the Texas father whose wife Michelle died last month, those programs came too late.
-He's left with just 8 days of memories of Michelle basking as a new mother.
+He's left with just eight days of memories of Michelle basking as a new mother.

 "She spent a lot of time with Clara sleeping on her chest, which Clara loved, and Michelle loved, too," he said.